-CANEGROWERS believes that Queensland’s sugarcane growers are doing remarkable things.
-Our industry continues to push itself to remain one of the most innovative and progressive in the world.
-There has been a significant acceleration in recent years in the adoption of practices that simultaneously improve industry productivity and environmental outcomes with enormous potential for further innovation in the future.
+CANEGROWERS believes that Queensland’s sugarcane farmers are doing remarkable things when it comes to protecting and caring for their industry, the environment and the reef.
+There has been a significant acceleration in the voluntary adoption of practices that simultaneously improve industry productivity and environmental outcomes with potential for further innovation.

 The sugarcane industry has undergone a revolution over the past two decades with farming practices being closely scrutinised as governments look to manage run-off and environmental impacts from farms as part of the Reef 2050 Long Term Sustainability Plan to care for and protect the Great Barrier Reef.